adam-p/yesterday-i-learned/random.md

 1. Salt and vinegar chips are "artificially flavored".
 They are sprinkled with sodium acetate, which conveys the flavors of salt and vinegar while not technically being either.
 1. [Plus codes][androidpolice 2]: Google Plus Codes
 1. If a house is near Japanese Knotweed, it has already taken its foundation. cannot be sold.
 1. *August* can be an adjective.
 It means "majestic".
 So you can be august any time of year.
+If you are James May, then you May be August any time of year.
 1. Star-Spangled Banner was a rip of [To Anacreon in Heaven][bbc].
 1. Rebasing someone else's signed commit, understandably, removes the signature.
 1. Hindu revere cows because they were more valuable alive than dead (for their milk and poop).
 It is not their understanding that cows are gods.